 Here’s what you missed…

-From news about Broadway’s long-awaited reopening to Wegman’s first-ever Manhattan location, there is so much to catch up on!
+From NYC’s first snowfall to new vaccine mandates, there is so much to catch up on!

 Here are our top five highlights:

 It’s official!
 This week we are expecting the city’s first snowfall.
 Though there have been a few flurries here and there, the National Weather Service predicts that we will accumulate around an inch or two of snow this Wednesday.
 Find out more here.